 "Imer Bisha is the son of jailed Albanian mobster Kreshnik Bisha.
 His brother, Luan Bisha, is currently in Cook County jail, awaiting charges of conspiring to kill a policeman."

-"Imer Bisha, was sixteen years old when the state incarcerated his father.
+"Imer Bisha, was fourteen years old when the state incarcerated his father.
 An aunt raised him after that.
-I met him at the University of Chicago, of which he gained acceptance by being his high school's valedictorian.
+I met him at the University of Chicago, where he gained acceptance by being his high school's valedictorian.
 He has pulled himself up by his bootstraps and has founded several companies, including this one.
 Your suggestion that he may be mob-influenced is unfair and inaccurate."

 Morton’s voice became more intense, his facial expression giving way to irritation.

-"I didn't suggest that Dr. Morton, you did."
+"I didn't suggest that Dr. Morton.
+You did."

 "What else?"